 There are a number of issues that can arise with enumeration types:

 C treats enumeration members identically to integers.
 So an enumeration member can be used in an integer expression (using its associated value) and an integer can be assigned to an enumeration type object, even if there is no member associated with that value.
-This becomes an issue if an enumeration type object is used to control a switch statement.
-If the switch has eight case statements, for case A: to case H: then there are two scenarios where the switch may not behave as expected:
+This becomes an issue if an enumeration type object is used to control a switch statement if a switch statement is controlled by a value of type abd, where abd is defined as: Enum abd {First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth}; and the switch statement has eight case clauses, for case First: to case Eighth: then there are two scenarios where the switch may not behave as expected::

 the user may expect all possible values to be covered.
-However, if the control expression is a variable assigned H+1, then the code will ‘fall though’, without executing any of the case statements
+However, if the control expression is a variable assigned Eighth+1, then the code will ‘fall though’, without executing any of the case statements

 the above issue can be addressed by providing a default clause.
 However, in the safety domain, it is common practice to provide a default clause even if the code (apparently) can only ever have enumeration member values for the control expression.
 The argument is that this protects against unexpected corruption of the control variable, say by a buffet overrun.
 However, if the compiler also thinks the control value can only ever be one of the enumeration members, it is permitted to optimize away the default clause, meaning that the expected protection may not exist.